cfleur/automasun/README.md

 This is a collection of tools for transforming input data to run retrievals with ground-based spectrometry data (e.g. measured with an EM27/SUN instrument), i.e. with [em27-retrieval-pipeline](https://github.com/tum-esm/em27-retrieval-pipeline) or [PROFFASTpylot](https://gitlab.eudat.eu/coccon-kit/proffastpylot).

 The main tools are configured in a YAML file and do the following:
-- create symlinks for working with different folder structures to either use the parse pressure tools in this repository or use the retrieval batch precessing pipeline at [em27-retrieval-pipeline](https://github.com/tum-esm/em27-retrieval-pipeline) (see `examples/pressure/location2_raw_collected`)
+- create symlinks for working with different folder structures to either use the parse pressure tools in this repository or use the retrieval batch precessing pipeline at [em27-retrieval-pipeline](https://github.com/tum-esm/em27-retrieval-pipeline) (see `examples/pressure/location2_raw_collected` after running the tests)
 - parse pressure/meteorological files from different formats to a csv and apply a pressure correction based on altitude as input for a retrieval algorithm (see `examples/pressure`)

 ## Installation